lnapoli87/HOL1/hands-on-lab.md

     ![](img/fig.14.png)

 02. Change the storyboard size to have a real reference of the screen.
-Do this selecting the view and changing the settings from the right panel
+Do this selecting the view controller and changing the size settings from the right panel

     ![](img/fig.15.png)